-Tina Harris, MD, is a body imaging radiologist and has been a member of the Department of Radiology and Imaging Sciences faculty since 2005.
+Tina Harris, MD has been in practice for over 20 years and is a member of the Clinical Faculty of the Department of Radiology and Imaging Sciences in the abdominal imaging section.
 She received her bachelor’s degree at Princeton University and graduated with honors from Yale University School of Medicine.
 At Yale, she was inducted into the Alpha Omega Alpha Honors Medical Society.
-After completing Radiology training at Johns Hopkins Hospital and practicing for a private practice in Baltimore she returned to her hometown of Indianapolis and began her practice at Methodist Hospital, becoming part of the IU teaching faculty in 2005.
+After completing Radiology training at Johns Hopkins Hospital and practicing for a private practice in Baltimore she returned to her hometown of Indianapolis and began her private practice at Methodist Hospital, becoming part of the IU teaching faculty in 2005.

 Dr. Harris has given educational lectures at the IU School of Medicine for medical students and radiology and OBGYN residents, invited lectures at the University of Louisville REI, and has lectured nationally.
 Her interests include teaching, developing protocols and templated reporting in obstetrics and gynecologic ultrasound.
 Dr. Harris currently serves as the Director of Obstetric and Gynecologic Ultrasound for the IU Health Academic Health Center overseeing patient care and imaging and has served in this capacity since 2015.
 She is an active committee member in the IU School of Medicine Women in Radiology group, the department's Diversity, Equity and Inclusion Committee, and is a faculty sponsor for the IU John Arthur “Jack” Smith Black Radiology Interest Group.
 She is actively involved in community outreach using radiology as a platform.
 She currently serves as co-Director for the IU School of Medicine Department of Radiology and Imaging Sciences national/international CME Course (IU Radiology- Holiday Magic at Walt Disney World).